WHAM - Collaborating to solve poverty in Bristol

 Project duration: July 2017 ongoing

-The WHAM project will kick off this July with an innovative new model for supporting Bristol’s most vulnerable residents – giving advice on energy, money, and carrying out home repairs.
+The WHAM project is an innovative new model for supporting Bristol’s most vulnerable residents – giving advice on energy, money, and carrying out home repairs.
 We’re working together with Talking Money and WE Care & Repair to provide a comprehensive service to Bristolians living in fuel poverty and financial hardship.

-This four year project will employ two caseworkers to work across all three organisations.
-These caseworkers will be a single point of contact for people using the service.
+This four year project - which began in July 2017 - employs two caseworkers (see photo) to work across all three organisations, acting as a single point of contact for people using the service.

 The support offered by the three core organisations will cover: